 Strength sessions do not solely involve lifting weights.
 Keeping this in mind will help ensure your training is purposeful when in the gym.

 We have 3 different types of strength training sessions that we use.
 Maximum strength, explosive strength and reactive strength.

-In our training beginners always start with maximum strength sessions so that they can begin to build a foundational level of strength before going into more explosive exercises.
+Beginners always start with maximum strength sessions so that they can begin to build a foundational level of strength before attempting more explosive exercises.

 Maximum strength training performed at maximal or submaximal effort usually involves compound multi joint exercises such as the Barbell Back Squat, Deadlift and Bench Press.

 This type of training is very effective to build muscle and create connective tissue tolerance for preparation for more intense training.